Oral Presentation Tips

 - If you plan to use PowerPoint's Presenter View on the Win7 image please read these configuration instructions.

 If you have a laptop this is the preferred option.
-To use it, plug in the the VGA, speaker, and ethernet cables on top of kiosk and select the 'Laptop' virtual button on the Kiosk's touchpad control.
+To use it, plug in either the DisplayPort or HDMI cable on top of kiosk and select either the DisplayPort or HDMI input source button on the Kiosk's touchpad control.

 Ideal lighting is low light in back, and good lighting up front, except just in front of the projection screen.

 In Olin 141, lighting can be partially controlled via the presenter control panel, and fully controlled by the switches in the prep space behind the blackboards.
 Using the actual switches is better because you get immediate response (the computer controls have lag time) and because you can control the spot lights, which the control panel does not talk to.